 - Substance Use Treatment

 - Individual and Family Therapy

 - Offender Reentry

 - Relational Life Skills

 You will be provided a safe and confidential environment where you can talk about and work through current and past issues.
 You will also identify what your goals are for therapy which will help you work toward feeling better about yourself and your life.

-The Chehalis Tribal Tsapowsum Behavioral Health Center provides behavioral health services to tribal and community members living on or near the reservation.
+The Chehalis Tribal Tsapowum Behavioral Health Center provides behavioral health services to tribal and community members living on or near the reservation.
 We offer different level of treatment care per specific needs.
 The level of care depends on the severity of an individual’s addiction.
-Services include– Intensive Outpatient, Outpatient, Alcohol & Drug Information School (ADIS), and DUI Services.
-We provide Drug & Alcohol Prevention programming for the community, which include programs in the Youth Center, and annual events.
+Services include– Intensive Outpatient, Outpatient, and DUI Services.
+We provide prevention programming for the community, which includes programs in the youth center and annual events.
 We work with victims and survivors of domestic violence, dating violence, sexual assault or stalking.
 We have master level licensed mental health counselors to address: Grief/Loss, depression, PTSD, trauma etc. and provide individual and family therapy.

 Monday through Thursday

 8:00 AM – 6:30 PM